 We have published the latest version of the Code for Completion.
-It has been amended to clarify the position following the Court of Appeal ruling in Dreamvar last year.
+It has been amended to clarify the position following the Court of Appeal ruling in Dreamvar in 2018.

 The Court of Appeal held that the fraudster seller's solicitor was in breach of the undertaking to the buyer's solicitor implied by the Code (for Completion by Post), which as properly interpreted required the seller's solicitor to use the completion money for a genuine completion.

 The new Code